roura356a/csk/intl.en-US/User Guide for Genomics Service/AGS workflow/Create a workflow.md

     metadata:
       generateName: hello-world-parameters-
     spec:
-      # invoke the whalesay template with
-      # "hello world" as the argument
+      # Specify "hello world" as the value of the parameter when the template of a whalesay image is invoked.
-      # to the message parameter
       entrypoint: whalesay
       arguments:
         parameters: